oshablue/dacqman/README.md

 ### Description

-Dacqman is demo software sketch(es) aka DevKit for the HDL-0108-RSCPT OshaBlue 8-Channel Rapid Scan Ultrasound Embeddable Hardware Prototype
+Dacqman is demo software sketch(es) aka DevKit for
+- the HDL-0108-RSCPT (RS8) OshaBlue 8-Channel Rapid Scan Ultrasound Embeddable Hardware Prototype
+- the HDL-0104-RS104 (RS104) 4-Channel device, similar to the RS8 but with several key application-specific advantages, depending on needs

 ### Website (additional/related info)